codsen/codsen/packages/html-crush/README.md

 ## Non-deterministic unit tests

-This library has usual unit tests written for `ava`, with coverage tracked by `nyc` and reported onto [coveralls.io](https://coveralls.io/bitbucket/codsen/html-crush).
+This library has usual unit tests written for `ava`, with coverage tracked by `nyc`.

 Yawn.